Dissecting Transformers: A CLEAR Perspective towards Green AI: Methodology

 where $E_c$ is the component's actual energy consumed and $\varepsilon$ represents noise.

-To address above challenges, we adopt an amplification strategy, illustrated in Methodology~(c) of Figure~\ref{fig:methodology}.
+To address above challenges, we adopt an amplification strategy, illustrated in \circLabelCYAN{c} of Figure~\ref{fig:methodology}.
 As individual transformer components often complete the execution within $10$--$100\,\mu s$, their energy consumption remains highly noisy to NVML’s coarse sampling window.
-The goal is to minimize noise ($\varepsilon$) in the component energy measurement to obtain reliable readings.
+To obtain reliable readings, it is essential to minimize noise ($\varepsilon$) in the component energy measurement.
 This noise may arise from the model’s idle energy consumption or from inherent errors in the sensor measurements.
-To achieve this, we repeatedly execute each component back-to-back on the cached activations, with no gap between runs.
-This scales the effective runtime so that the total energy of the repeated executions outweighs the idle background consumption, making the noise comparatively negligible.
+To achieve this, each component is executed repeatedly in rapid succession on cached activations, without gaps between runs.
+This approach scales the effective runtime so that the total energy of the repeated executions dominates the idle background consumption, rendering the noise comparatively negligible.

 Concretely, for each component $c$ with cached input $a_c$, we measure the energy before and after $N$ consecutive executions:

 The per-execution energy can then be obtained by averaging the total measured energy: